AndrewSChapman/eventmanager/README.md

 }
 ```

-Note that whilst you are handling events, you can also create new events and pass those back to the dispatcher.
+Note that whilst you are busy handling events, you can also create new events and pass those back to the dispatcher.
 In this way, you can have events that create events that create events and so on.
 There is no limit to the depth
 of event creation.
 See source/demo.d for an example of a handler that creates new events.